Celebration of loyalty for nearly 3,000 years of service by college staff | FE News

 “This is a truly remarkable milestone.
 The commitment of our support staff is nothing short of phenomenal.
 They are the glue that holds the college together – adaptable, resilient, and dedicated to creating an environment where everyone can thrive.”

-The celebratory lunch will be held later in June, bringing together colleagues from across the college’s campuses to share memories, enjoy recognition, and celebrate milestones both personal and professional.
+The celebratory lunch was held on Thursday, 19 June, bringing together colleagues from across the college’s campuses to share memories, enjoy recognition, and celebrate milestones both personal and professional.

 From shorthand to software, plug boards to iPads, the support team at NWSLC have evolved with the times, and continues to adapt to meet the needs of employers and the community.